 One of the most difficult issues for couples to resolve is how much risk they’re willing to take with their investments.
-According to Fidelity’s 2015 Couples Retirement Study, 47% of couples disagree about how much money they’ll need to maintain their lifestyle in their later years.
 Here are some tips to guide you on the road toward joint investment:

 1.)
 Communication is key